ufw-2024/Google-phishlets/README.md

  + Fully working with 2FA

 It'll cost you a very minimum amount.
-Only contact if you're a serious buyer.
+Only contact if you're a SERIOUS buyer.

 Telegram: ufw2024
 (https://t.me/ufw2024)